What We Do

 Employer Relations Coordinator

 Jordan coordinates on-campus recruiting, consults with employers’ contacts to develop strategies for effective recruiting, provides marketing and graphic design solutions to staff and employers, and advises students, staff and employers on MIT's career management system.
-Experience includes 12+ years in higher education, mainly in employer relations and recruiting.
+Experience includes over 15 years in higher education, mainly in employer relations and recruiting.

-Malgorzata leads Global Education and oversees study abroad, including exchanges, and distinguished fellowships, as well as Prehealth Advising, including support to the Committee on Prehealth Advising (COPA).
-She is a member of the GECD leadership team, and works with students and with colleagues across the Institute on matters related to Global Education.
+Malgorzata leads Global Education and oversees study abroad, including departmental exchanges.
+She is a member of the Career Advising & Professional Development leadership team, and works with students and with colleagues across the Institute on matters related to Global Education.
 She also serves as a freshman advisor and co-teaches a freshman seminar.
-Malgorzata received M.Ed. in Higher Education Administration from Harvard and Master's Degree in Polish Literature from University of Warsaw.
-Her professional experience includes 20 years in international education and in study abroad through positions at MIT and Harvard.
+Malgorzata received her M.Ed. in Higher Education Administration from Harvard and Master's Degree in Polish Literature from the University of Warsaw.
+Her professional experience includes over 20 years in international education and in study abroad through positions at MIT and Harvard.

 Staff Writer and Advisor

-Julia works closely with Distinguished Fellowships and Prehealth Advising on writing, editing, and reviewing material for the fellowships and health professional schools application processes.
+Julia works closely with Prehealth Advising and with the Distinguished Fellowship team at UAAP on writing, editing, and reviewing material for the fellowships and health professional schools application processes.
 She also oversees the Fulbright Scholarship Program.
 Julia has an MS in Health Policy & Management from the Harvard School of Public Health and a BA in Sociology from Harvard University.
 She is an active member of the MIT radio station WMBR 88.1fm, where she founded the Africa Kabisa radio program and serves as World Music Director.